sanders41/python-project-generator/README.md

   Choosing yes will setup CI to run tests on Linux, Mac, and Windows.
 If no is chosen tests will only run on Linux in CI.

+  This is skipped for FastAPI projects and defaults to Linux only.
+FastAPI projects use Docker with is only available in Linux in GitHub Actions.

 - Include Docs